 Leveraging Technology to Help with Essential Treasury Functions

-The COVID-19 pandemic has caused many governments to address their technology needs and look for alternatives to existing in person or paper based approaches for managing the treasury function.
+The COVID-19 pandemic has caused many governments to address their technology needs and look for alternatives to existing in-person or paper-based approaches for managing the treasury function.
 Citizens, vendors, and the government itself can benefit from online technology resources for making and receiving payments.
 Governments can also utilize broader technology infrastructure systems like enterprise resource planning (ERP) systems to better manage and track various treasury functions.
-This session will discuss ERP implementation for the treasury function, GFOA best practices related to embracing technology solutions for all treasury operations, and lessons learned from practitioners who have implemented new technologies in the treasury department.
+This session will discuss ERP implementation for the treasury function, GFOA best practices related to embracing technology solutions for all treasury operations, and lessons learned from practitioners who have implemented new technologies in the Treasury Department.

 Political Risk and its Consequences

 Government is inherently political and with politics comes disagreement, uncertainty, and emotion.
 However, the nature of our politics has changed in recent years and, with it, the level of risk for government.
 Political conflict today is characterized by decreasing trust in institutions and deteriorating norms of governance.
-In this session we will explore how this risk threatens good public finance and what can be done about it.
+In this session, we will explore how this risk threatens good public finance and what can be done about it.

 It's Not All About the Numbers: Important Leadership Skills for the Finance Officer

 Finance officers can often take comfort focusing on the detailed aspects of numbers, spreadsheets, financial statements, and accounting standards.
 Formal training to become a finance officer focuses on technical skills and organizations rely on application of those technical capabilities.
-However, to be truly effective and best serve our organizations and communities, finance officers needs to develop their leadership skills in the same way - training and practice.
+However, to be truly effective and best serve our organizations and communities, finance officer's need to develop their leadership skills in the same way - training and practice.
 In this session, speakers will highlight essential leadership skills for finance officers and how you can build these skills through a combination of formal training, ongoing practice, and experience.

 WPFN Business Meeting & Networking Event